maxo99/vscode.python-override-mark/README.md

 1.  **Override Detection**: It scans the active document for class definitions and resolves their parent classes (even across files).
 It then compares methods to identify overrides.
 2.  **Implementation Detection**: It finds references to the current class to identify subclasses.
 It then checks those subclasses for methods that implement or override methods in the parent.
 3.  **Performance**: Detection is debounced (default 500ms) and optimized to skip non-class symbols to ensure a smooth editing experience.

+## Future Improvements (Backlog)

+- [ ] **Toggle Settings**: Add a setting to toggle "Parent -> Child" and "Child -> Parent" lens independently.
+- [ ] **Localization**: Support multiple languages for CodeLens text.

+## Contributing

+Contributions are welcome!

+Feel free to open an issue for bugs or feature requests, or submit a pull request.